cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 | `block_search`       | * query <br/> * page <br/> * per_page <br/> * order_by               | Query information about a block        | This method will return the same response structure as the equivalent CometBFT method.
 The RPC companion service will have to implement a proper query parameter to sql query translation. |
 | `tx_search`          | * query <br/> * page <br/> * per_page <br/> * prove <br/> * order_by | Query information about transactions   | This method will return the same response structure as the equivalent CometBFT method.
 The RPC companion service will have to implement a proper query parameter to sql query translation. |

-These methods will proxy the request to the full node.
-Since they are not dependent on data retrieval from the RPC Companion database they should just act as proxies to the full node.

-Making these proxied methods available throught the RPC Companion endpoint will ensure that clients don't need to implement a routing logic for methods that would not be available in the RPC Companion endpoint.
+The following methods will proxy the requests through the RPC Companion endpoint to the full node to ensure that clients don't need to implement a routing logic for methods that would not be available in the RPC Companion endpoint.

 > The `/broadcast_tx_*` methods might need some additional logic for proxying since some of them have different asynchronicity patterns.